DrkWithT/H2Plus-HTTP2-Server/README.md

 <img width="500" src="./imgs/H2Plus_Server_HPACK_Test1.png">

 ### Notes
+ - Ensure that the `openssl` library headers are installed on the your system.
- - Only works on Unix-y systems because of the GNU Makefile.
+ - Windows is unsupported because of the GNU Makefile.
  - Create the bin and build folder at the project root for the build to work.
  - Files in mains with names such as `test_*` are the unit tests.